eli-rich/sizer/README.md

 # Sizer

-Sizer is a fast, efficient directory size analyzer written in Go.
+Sizer is a fast, efficient file and directory size analyzer written in Go.
 It provides a clear overview of storage usage by displaying the size of files and directories in a human-readable format.
 The tool is run using the command `sz`.

 ## Features

 - 📊 Lists files and directories sorted by size (largest first)
 - 🔍 Human-readable file sizes (KB, MB, GB, etc.)
+- 🗂️ Works with both individual files and directories
 - ⚡ Parallel directory scanning for improved performance
 - 🔄 Real-time progress updates during scanning
 - 📁 Option to include hidden files (dotfiles)